 Hello there, lovely readers!
 Apologies for my radio silence, but I decided to take a wee little break from blogging for a bit, just so I could refresh and refocus.
 Sometimes I really struggle with this whole blogging thing, especially if I’ve got a lot of other stuff going on.
 I also still haven’t been able to replace my laptop, so at the moment, there’s a real lack of routine in my life!
 I’ve decided to carry on though, and have now done two things on my blogging list: I’ve got a new blog design AND I’ve finally moved to my own domain!
+Hello new look!
 It’s been a long time in the works, so I’m incredibly happy to be able to show you the finished product!
 My time away has also given me the time to think about the direction I want to take my blog and who I am as a blogger.

 I was having an interesting conversation with my friend Stels about how we both feel the pressure to be a certain kind of girl.
 Neither one of us would be considered particularly girly and Stels even told me that she gets a lot of flack from other women for not wearing makeup, when actually it makes her uncomfortable.
 I can definitely relate to that and regularly feel like I’m doing it wrong… I’ve never gotten flack for opting to wear minimal makeup but the most daring look you’ll ever find me in involves a red lip.
 I don’t have the ability to perfectly pencil my brows and honestly, it’s just not me.